 For me, it all started with simple Midwest garage bands — kicking up the amps with friends and making the neighbors riot in my native South Chicago.
 But even in those green days, I knew I just wanted to make music.
-Over the last three decades, I’ve amassed a not-too-shabby repertoire, had a lot of fun, and gotten into plenty of trouble.
+Over the decades, I amassed a not-too-shabby repertoire, had a lot of fun, and gotten into plenty of trouble.
 My loving family moved around with me from Colorado to California to Florida before we put down our more stubborn roots here on the outskirts of Seattle.
-I still love to strum and squawk as much as I can, I just sometimes have to do it while keeping an eye on grandchildren now.
+Grandchildren!
+How the heck did those happen?

 I’ve collaborated and contributed to countless US recordings and shared stages with performers such as Shania Twain, Brooks & Dunn, Tanya Tucker and Dan Seals as well as The Average White Band and Loudin Wairight III.
 I watched a concert once with Willie Nelson and there are a lot of gigs I only remember the start of.
 You know how it was back then.

 T H E * T O O N